poojanshetty/django-full-stack-course/README.md

 The course does not have any specific project.

 One interesting thing could be to revisit Sections 14 & 15 on Class Based Views and User Authentication

+Other that that, nothing much interesting in this course.